 3. You’re not overly intimidated by the legal process.

 The court system is adversarial in nature.
 It’s understandable that you might be intimidated, but don’t let it stop you from having your day in court.
 Lawyers thrive on the intimidation of pro se litigants, especially those who might actually owe a debt and feel somewhat guilty.
-However, the debt you owe may not be the most important thing in your life.
-Even among your debts, it may be very insignificant.
-So don’t allow an attorney to elevate his needs and those of his clients above your own.
+Don’t allow an attorney to elevate his needs and those of his clients above your own.
 Show up and stand up.